Small, Christian school needs help to repair water-damaged building

 Can you help them get the school fixed?

 All the teachers at Bessie Allen are volunteers.
-So administrators say every penny that comes into the school goes to the students.
+So administrators said every penny that comes into the school goes to the students.
 Right now, that's not much.

 "My biggest fear is that we won't be able to provide that type of education that we're striving to," said Buttler.
 "I know with the Lord's help this all can be done."